 The policymaker should now evaluate each policy option in detail to determine its ability to attain the identified end state objectives.
 If applicable in the specific case, the options should each be assessed with respect to the opposing actor(s).
 This might require an evaluation that would compare and contrast opposing military forces, also known as a Blue vs. Red Assessment.
 Similarly, it might be an analysis of the impact of specific sanctions on an adversary's economy or the potential response of an opposing country's population to a specific strategic communications theme.
 Such analysis is key to determining potential direct as well as second and third order effects of the policy.
-It also gives the policymaker insight into both the composition of the course of action in terms of its diplomatic, economic, military and informational elements and the possible type and size of forces and other resources that might be necessary in support of the option, although such information can only be tentative at this stage.
+It also gives the policymaker insight into the composition of the course of action in terms of its diplomatic, economic, military, and informational elements, and also insight into the possible type and size of forces and other resources that might be necessary in support of the option, although such information can only be tentative at this stage.

-The next step in the assessment of the policy options is to use an evaluation tool known in the Department of Defense as the FAS (feasibility, acceptability, suitability) test.
+There are many ways to analyze alternatives and characterize the viability of a policy approach and associated risks.
+A simple but effective method by which to assess alternative policy approaches is to use an evaluation tool known in the DoD as the FAS (feasibility, acceptability, suitability) test.
 This test requires the policymaker to assess each option for its feasibility, acceptability, and suitability to attain the policy end state objectives.

-An evaluation of suitability (called adequacy in current joint doctrine, although the term has not caught on in the policy community) determines if the option will reasonably attain the policy objective end state.
-This evaluates the overall ability of the policy to succeed in its stated end state objective.
-If all the prior analysis in the model is valid, and the ways and means are believed to be executable, then the policy option should be suitable for the issue in question.
-Again, the converse is also valid.
-If any of the initial assessment proves to be faulty, or components of the ways and means not executable, then in all likelihood the particular policy option being assessed will not be suitable for this issue.
+An evaluation of suitability (known as "adequacy" in current joint DoD doctrine (although the term has not yet caught on in the policy community) determines if the option will reasonably attain the policy objective end state.75 If all the prior analysis in the model is valid and the ways and means are believed to be executable, then the policy option should be suitable for the issue in question.
+The converse is also valid.
+If any of the initial assessment is faulty, or components of the ways and means not executable, then in all likelihood the particular policy option will not be suitable.

-The measure of feasibility determines if the policy option can be accomplished with available resources over a contemplated amount of time.
-The successful implementation of any policy will require the availability and employment of certain resources derived from the national elements of power.
-To this end, there will have to be a sufficient amount of resources present or reasonably producible to allow the course of action to be conducted.
+The measure of feasibility determines if the policy option can be accomplished with available resources over a contemplated amount of time.76 The successful implementation of any policy will require the availability and employment of certain resources derived from the national elements of power.
+To this end, there must be sufficient resources present or reasonably producible to execute the course of action.